The RAZ Memory Cell Phone ensures that seniors with dementia stay connected with their loved ones whether they are at home or away from home!

 The RAZ Emergency Service prevents 95% of unnecessary 911 calls.

 Some seniors have difficulty charging their phone with a charging cable.
 Inserting the cable “head” into the phone requires a level of coordination they no longer have.
-Also, seeing the charging pad next to their bed can help them remember to charge their phone.
-Simply place the RAZ Memory Cell Phone on the charging pad and the phone will charge!
+Also, seeing the charging stand next to their bed can help them remember to charge their phone.
+Simply place the RAZ Memory Cell Phone on the charging stand and the phone will charge!

 The RAZ Memory Cell Phone is offered for free to eligible consumers by various state government programs.
 These programs offer specialized telecommunications equipment, such as the RAZ Memory Cell Phone, to consumers with disabilities.
 Program requirements vary and can include an income requirement.